College-of-the-Environment-Hyak-Users/RStudio/On-demand.md

 If you this is the first experience with Klone you it might be good to get familar with what resources are available to you.

-For this you can login to Klone at command line from this webpage
+For this you can login to Klone at command line from this webpage by clicking on `>_Klone Login` and entering your credentials.
+From there you can run command `hyakalloc` to see what resources you have access to.

 <img src="http://gannet.fish.washington.edu/seashell/snaps/Monosnap_RStudio_-_Hyak_OnDemand_2025-05-01_12-07-21.png" width="600"/>